PabloAmomo/google-t-rex-clone/readm.md

 Getting Started
 To start the game, simply open the index.html file in your favorite web browser.
 No installation or additional dependencies are required.

-## Technologies Used
+## Files

-index.html: Structure of the game. style.css: Visual styles and animations. script.js: Game logic and event handling.
+- index.html: Html file with the structure of the game.
+- style.css: Styles and animations.
+- script.js: Game logic and event handling.